TRAP33ZOID/zoiddd/README.md

- # 🎙️ Zoid AI Support Agent
+# 🎙️ Zoid AI Phone Agent

-A production-ready, bilingual (English/Arabic) voice-enabled AI customer support agent built with Next.js, featuring real-time speech interaction and RAG-powered knowledge retrieval.
+A production-ready, bilingual (English/Arabic) **phone-based customer support system** built with Next.js.
+Customers call a live phone number to speak with an AI agent powered by RAG and real-time speech processing.

+**This is a PHONE AGENT, not a web chatbot.** Customers dial +1 (510) 370 5981; they do not visit a website.
+The web interface is for admins only.

 ## ✨ Features

+**Customer Experience (Phone):**
-- 📞 **Real-time Phone System**: Live phone line (+1 (510) 370 5981) with IVR language selection
+- 📞 **Live Phone System**: Customers call +1 (510) 370 5981 to reach the AI agent
-- 🗣️ **Voice Interaction**: Speech-to-Text and Text-to-Speech using Google Cloud APIs
+- 🗣️ **Real-time Voice Processing**: Speech-to-Text and Text-to-Speech using Google Cloud APIs
-- 🌍 **Bilingual Support**: Full English and Modern Standard Arabic (ar-SA) support
+- 🌍 **Bilingual Support**: Full English and Modern Standard Arabic (ar-SA) with IVR language selection
-- 📚 **RAG-Powered Knowledge Base**: Vector-based document retrieval using Supabase pgvector
-- 🎯 **Language-Aware Retrieval**: Automatic language filtering for context accuracy
-- 📝 **Text & Voice Chat**: Seamless switching between text and voice input
-- 🔄 **RTL Support**: Right-to-left text rendering for Arabic
+- 🎯 **RAG-Powered Responses**: Real-time knowledge retrieval from your knowledge base
+- ⚡ **Low Latency**: <200ms response time per turn for seamless conversation

+**Admin Experience (Web Dashboard):**
+- 📊 **System Status Card**: Monitor phone number health, uptime, and metrics
-- 📊 **Call Logs Dashboard**: Track all phone calls with transcripts, costs, and analytics
+- 📞 **Call Logs Dashboard**: Track all phone calls with transcripts, costs, and analytics
 - 💰 **Cost Monitoring**: Real-time tracking of AI/voice service costs
-- ⚡ **Real-time Streaming**: Low-latency (<200ms) streaming audio pipeline for phone calls
+- 📚 **Knowledge Base Manager**: Upload, organize, and manage documents
+- 🔐 **Admin-Only Interface**: Secure dashboard for system management

 ## 🛠️ Tech Stack